meowgorithm/baby-s3/README.md

 Baby S3
 ========

-AWS is really complicated and my needs are usually not that complicated.
-This library exists to handle some common S3 operations in a simple way.
+This a simple interface to some common S3 tasks.

 For example: